alfiewalker/hacker-hostel/README.md

 # Mentorship: Hacker Hostel Trinidad & Tobago

 In July of 2018, I volunteered for a mentorship program in Trinidada and Tobago.
-I was one of the meontors.
+I became one of the mentors.
 This was one of the started projects I created to get the talented budding programmers fired up to code.

 The PowerPoint give the overview of the technology stack I was introducing to the young engineers.